 TB Test Certificate

-Step 3: Fill out the online form and make an appointment
+Step 3: Apply online & make an appointment

 Step 4: Apply & take biometrics